Location: 384 Barbadoes Street (between Bealey Avenue and Kilmore Street), Christchurch 8013

 - There are complete records of the Anglican burials in the church register transcripts (code BSC); the microfilms created by the Mormon Church; and the original records in our Archives collection.
 The Cemeteries Database has Anglican burials but addresses have been omitted.

 - In the church registers there are Non-conformist (non-Anglican Protestant) burials, with the code BSCNC, 1872-1905.
 The original records, at the Methodist Archives, are based on butts not full records.
+See An index to interments, plot purchases. plot plan and archives 1872-1905 for the Dissenters' section of Barbadoes St Cemetery for information taken directly from the records of the Barbadoes St Cemetery Board, held by the Methodist Church of New Zealand Archives.

 - Catholic Archives, Christchurch, has no Barbadoes Street burial records.
 Information is contained on the surviving gravestones and in the Barbadoes Street Cemetery tombstone transcript.